LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 ```

 <div class="secondary box">
   <strong>Pro Tip:</strong> Just like we did earlier with the <code>showPage</code> function, it would be a good idea to test our <code>addPagination</code> function before we go any further.
 To do that, add <code>console.log(list);</code> inside of the function.
 Then call the function by adding <code>addPagination(data);</code> just below where you declared the function.
 Then open the Dev Tools console and you should see an array with 42 objects logged out there.
-Be sure to continue to test your code as you work through the rest of this walkthrough!
+Be sure to regularly test your code as you work through the rest of this walkthrough!
 </div>

-Next create a variable a variable named `numOfPages`, which will calculate the number of pagination buttons we will need.
-Use the `list` parameter, the [Math.ceil() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil), and some basic math to calculate this variable and round it up like so:
+Next create a variable named `numOfPages`, which will calculate the number of pagination buttons we will need.
+Use the `list` parameter, the [Math.ceil() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil), and some basic math to calculate this number and round it up like so:
 * numOfPages = Math.ceil(`list` length / items per page)

 Then use the querySelector method to select the `UL` element with a class of `link-list` and assign it to a new variable named `linkList`.
 This is the element we will be adding our pagination buttons to.

 Next set the innerHTML property of the `linkList` variable to an empty string.
 This will remove any existing pagination buttons that might have been displayed previously.

 Now create a for loop using the `numOfPages` variable we created earlier.
-Since our pagination buttons should start at `1`, set the loop up so that `i` equals `1` initially.
+Since our pagination buttons should start at 1, set the loop up so that `i` equals `1` initially.
 The loop should run until `i` is less than or equal to `numOfPages`.

 Inside the loop, we will create the DOM elements needed to display the pagination button, which we will assign to a variable named `button`.
 We will create this element using a template literal.
 The end result should look like this: